IDGHIM/fcc-Survey-Form/README.md

 # FCC-Survey-Form

 ## Objectifs
+Build a Survey Form to collect data from your users.
- *Build an app that is functionally similar to [Survey Form](https://survey-form.freecodecamp.rocks).
+ *Similar to [Survey Form](https://survey-form.freecodecamp.rocks).
 Do not copy this demo project.*

 ## Instructions
    - [ ] You should have a page title in an h1 element with an id of title